Biennium Grants FY2017-FY2019

 For information regarding the Biennium Grant Program Application Process, click on the Ko‘o Hana No‘eau link below.

 All original grant proposals, revised proposals, and final reports are to be completed using the Ko‘o Hana No‘eau Electronic Grants System.
 Grantees may access the system through their respective organization’s user name and password.
-If you misplace your user name or password or both, please contact Ashley Bastatas at (808) 586-0840.
-To enter the system, click on www.culturegrants-hi.org or the logo.
+If you misplace your user name or password or both, please call (808) 586-0840.
+To enter the system, click here: www.culturegrants-hi.org.

 THE GRANTS PROCESS

-The HSFCA Biennium Grants are awarded for a two-year period.
+The SFCA Biennium Grants are awarded for a two-year period.
 During the application period, all applications received by the application deadline are considered.
-Applicants are subject to meeting Chapter 9 eligibility requirements and policies established by the HSFCA.
+Applicants are subject to meeting Chapter 9 eligibility requirements and policies established by the SFCA.
 Grants Panels review the applications and submit their recommendations.
 The HSFCA Commission has final approval of the recommendations.
-Grants are subject to available funding; for more information, click on HSFCA Biennium Grants Allocations Policy.
+Grants are subject to available funding; for more information, click on SFCA Biennium Grants Allocations Policy.